Swayam200/VIB_AIH_Screening_Technical_Team_25-26/README.md

 # AI Innovators Hub — Technical Team Screening Task (2025-26)

+### Announcements (Updated - 15 Nov)
+- **Deadline extended to 20 November 2025, 11:59 PM (IST)** in view of upcoming examinations.
+Good Luck

+- Only github links are accepted for submissions

 ## Why this task exists

 As we are all aware, Delhi has been consistently ranked among the most polluted capital cities in the world.